adrien2p/nestjs-graphql/README.md

 ### What is provided more

-This repo provide a `graphql` module which allow to request `users` and filter them for authenticated user.
+All features of [nest-js-sequelize-jwt](https://github.com/adrien2p/nest-js-sequelize-jwt) and this repo provide a `graphql` module which allow to request `users` and filter them for authenticated user.

 ### Request example